Sweeney Agency Speakers

 Dr. Bradt earned his BA in psychology from Duquesne, University in Pittsburgh PA.
 He earned his doctorate in clinical psychology from Hahnemann University and Hospital in Philadelphia, PA, which in 2007 honored him with the “Excellence in Professional Psychology” award.
 Only the second graduate to be so recognized at the time, this award underscored Dr. Bradt’s contributions to the field of professional psychology through his achievements as world-class speaker, author, and leadership expert.

-Gary’s popular book is Change: The Tools You Need For The Life You Want At Work And Home.
-His first book The Ring in the Rubble: Dig Through Change and Find Your Next Golden Opportunity earned high praise from reviewers and fellow change and leadership experts.
-He serves as president of Bradt Leadership, Inc., a leadership consulting firm he co-founded with his wife, Dr. Peggy Bradt, in 1993.
+Gary’s latest book is Change: The Tools You Need For The Life You Want At Work And Home.
+He serves as president of Bradt Leadership, Inc. a leadership consulting firm he co-founded with his wife, Dr. Peggy Bradt, in 1993.
 He resides in North Carolina with Peggy.
 They have two grown children.

 Ram Charan is a world-renowned business advisor, author and speaker who has spent the past 35 years working with many top companies, CEOs, and boards of our time.
 In his work with companies including GE, MeadWestvaco, Bank of America, DuPont, Novartis, EMC, 3M, Verizon, Aditya Birla Group, Tata Group, GMR, Max Group, Yildiz Holdings, and Grupo RBS, he is known for cutting through the complexity of running a business in today's fast changing environment to uncover the core business problem.
 His real-world solutions, shared with millions through his books and articles in top business publications, have been praised for being practical, relevant and highly actionable - the kind of advice you can use Monday morning.